EOT 404 Elections 2024: A conversation with Andrew Taylor

 Emilia Rivadeneira 14:41

-Now let's talk about the Trump's conviction.
-Um, which was, which came
+Now let's talk about the, Trump's conviction.
+Um, which was,

 Andrew Taylor 14:47

-first, right?
+Which came first, right?
 Yes.
 So, I mean, yeah, it's hard to keep track, right?
 It's a crazy summer, yeah?
-So sorry, yes, go ahead middle,
+So sorry, yes, go ahead Emeila,

 Emilia Rivadeneira 14:56